HHSong/Best-Java-Backend-Practices/Design Patterns/Structure/Readme.md

 Similar to Adapter pattern, Composite also exposes common interface to users except that this time, the classes to be commonized are node and collection.
 A collection is a node but also holds a bunch of more nodes.
 The classic example is arithmetic expressions are themselves expression.

 #### 4. Decorator
 In java world, wrapping an object with another object is a swiss knife.
 Whenever you want to make an adapter, bridge two interfaces, and so on, you wrap!
 Most design patterns involve wrapping and so does Decorator.
-In fact, it pushes toward a point that if you need to add features to an object without modifying the existing class - could be 3rd party libraries that you don't have control over - you wrap the object with a class we defined.
+In fact, it pushes toward such extend that adding features to an object without modifying the existing class - could be 3rd party libraries that you don't have control over - is done by wrapping the unmodifiable object with a class we defined.
 And we could further add more by recursively wrapping one with another.
 ```java
 public abstract AbstractDecorator {
   private AbstractDecorator core;